twiddlingbits/twr-wasm/docs/api/api-c-general.md

 Note that stdlib `getchar` and `ungetc` are not currently implemented.

-Note that C character input is blocking and you must use twrWasmModuleAsync -- see [stdin](../gettingstarted/stdio.md) for details on how to enable blocking character input.
+Note that C character input with these functions is blocking and you must use twrWasmModuleAsync -- see [stdin](../gettingstarted/stdio.md) for details on how to enable blocking character input.

 Also see:

-- `io_mbgets` - get a multibyte string from a console using the current locale character encoding
+- `io_mbgets` - get a multibyte string from a console using the current locale character encoding.
+Console must support IO_TYPE_CHARREAD.
-- `twr_mbgets` - similar to `io_mbgets`, except always gets a multibyte locale format string from stdin.
+- `twr_mbgets` - the same as `io_mbgets` with the console set to `stdin`.
 - `io_mbgetc` - get a multibyte character from an IoConsole (like `stdin`) using the current locale character encoding
 - `getc` (sames as `fgetc`) - get a single byte from a FILE * (IoConsole) -- returning ASCII or extended ASCII (window-1252 encoding)
-- `io_getc32` - gets a 32 bit unicode code point from an IoConsole (which currently needs to be stdin)
+- `io_getc32` - gets a 32 bit unicode code point from an IoConsole (which must support IO_TYPE_CHARREAD)

 ~~~
 #include "twr-crt.h"